mmnowak/mp3_ludido/README.md

 User Story 12:	 I want to be able to add, edit or delete my own activities.

 * Activities Page contains a link to Add Activity Page
-* Add Activity page contains a form allowing user to add their own activities easily
+* Add Activity page contains a form allowing the user to add their own activities easily
 * Upon submission the created Activity will appear on Activity Page, User Profile Page and on the relevant Occasion and Age Group pages
 * Activity cards displayed on Activity Page, Activity by Occasion Page, Activities by Age Page and in User Profile feature a button to Edit Activity Page
 * Edit Activity page contains a form
 * Upon submission the user is notified they have successfully edited the Activity
-* Activity cards displayed on Activity Page, Activity by Occasion Page, Activities by Age Page and in User Profile feature a button to trigger the Delete Activity function
+* Activity cards displayed on Activity Page, Activity by Occasion Page, Activities by Age Page and in the User Profile feature a button to trigger the Delete Activity function
 * When the delete button is clicked, a modal appears to ensure the user intends to delete the Activity
 * The user is notified they have successfully deleted the Activity

 User Story 13:	 I want to easily locate occasions and activities I have created.

-* Profile page contains sections featuring occasions and activities created by user
+* Profile page contains sections featuring occasions and activities created by the user

 User Story 14:	 I want to be able to add existing activities to favourites.